 Smash-hit television series Money Heist (or La Casa De Papel in Spain) blew up on the international stage after being picked up by Netflix in 2017.
 Few people realise that the first two seasons, while popular, failed to deliver viewership numbers domestically.
 So much so that the series, created by Spanish television channel Antena 3, was effectively binned.
 Shelved.
 No more.
 Then the phenomenon started to snowball with a wider audience and the cast and crew were called back by the streaming giant to fuel the fire for another two explosive seasons.
-Ever since the release of Money Heist season 4, which dropped on Netflix April 3rd, we’ve been asking the question – will there ever be a Money Heist season 5, and now it’s finally (almost) here.
+Ever since the release of Money Heist season 4, we’ve been waiting for Money Heist season 5, and now it’s finally (almost) here.

-To some surprise, Money Heist even pipped cult-hit Tiger King in a quarantine streaming tug-of-war during the month of April, copping 65 million viewers to Tiger King’s 64 million over the same period of time.
+Last year Money Heist pipped cult-hit Tiger King in a quarantine streaming tug-of-war during the month of April, copping 65 million viewers to Tiger King’s 64 million over the same period of time.